ChloeZeiter/Context_Free_Grammars/README.md

 # Context_Free_Grammars

 ### Context Free Grammars
 [Context free grammars](https://en.wikipedia.org/wiki/Context-free_grammar) are a type of formal grammar.
 The production rules are of the form A -> α.
-Where A is a nonterminal character, and α is a terminal character (it is constant).
+Where A is a nonterminal character, and α is a string of terminal and or non-terminal characters.
 The grammar is defined by a tuple G = (V, Σ, R, S) in which V is a set of all nonterminal characters, Σ is a set of terminal characters, R describes the production rules of the grammar, and S is the start string.

 ### The Parantheses Grammar
 The following cfg generates well formed parentheses.
 Its production rules are: